 Eldred was preceded in death by sister Shirley, in infancy, his parents Menno and Martha, sister Lorraine (Reimer) Fast, sister Elizabeth (Reimer) Fast, sister Clarice (Reimer) Rempel, sister Doreen (Reimer) Bartel, and son Loren Reimer.
 The family is grateful for your prayers and expressions of love and sympathy.

-To send flowers to Eldred's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eldred Dennis Reimer, please visit our floral store.